Standards of Conduct

 The Student Conduct Procedure for graduate students at APU is a process designed to insure accountability and fairness in the adjudication of alleged violations of the Student Standards of Conduct.
 All allegations of violations attributed to graduate students are reviewed through a process not intended in any way to mimic a court or legal proceedings.
 Decisions made regarding an alleged violation are ultimately based upon what the University would consider to be “a reasonable belief” of what occurred and not upon “rules of evidence” similar to that of a court legal system.

-In exigent circumstances the University reserves the right to remove any graduate student from the University premises at the discretion of the Executive Director of Graduate and Professional Student Support Services or designee, as deemed necessary for the safety or well-being of the student or others.
+In exigent circumstances, the University reserves the right to remove any graduate student from the University premises at the discretion of the Vice President for Student Life or designee, as deemed necessary for the safety or well-being of the student or others.
 Such removal will be followed by a decision made under the Student Conduct Procedure described below.

 Student Conduct Procedure